HeyPublisher/kindle-feed/README.md

 ###About Us

-Developed by the fine folks at [Loudlever](http://loudlever.com),
+Developed by the fine folks at [Loudlever](http://loudlever.com).

 ###Installation

 **Install Plugin**

-* Download the zip file and save it in your `WordPress/wp-content/plugins` directory.
+* Download the zip file and save it in your `/wp-content/plugins` directory.
+* Unzip the file, then activate through the Plugins screen in the Admin tool.

 ###Frequently Asked Questions